Frequently Asked Questions

 We welcome our members to take our aircraft on trips.
 However, our members must abide to our minimum daily charges as laid out by our policy and procedures manual.

 “In the event the Member reserves an aircraft for 6.0 hours or more on any weekday, Member shall pay CCA for no less than 1.0 hour of usage, regardless of actual usage.
 If the Member reserves an aircraft for 6.0 hours or more on a weekend day or holiday, Member shall pay CCA for no less than 3.0 hours of usage, regardless of actual usage.
 In the event the Member flies less than the required minimum, Member will be billed for the remainder at the current hourly rate for the aircraft flown.
 Such charges may only be waived at the discretion of the aircraft owner.”

 Our policy and procedures manual can be found here.

 Capital City Aviation has a policy for all aircraft and members.
-However, if a claim is made, members could be liable for a $5,000 deductible.
+However, if a claim is made, members could be liable for a $1,000 deductible.
 Due to this, we require our members to obtain a non-owners hull damage insurance policy to cover this deductible.
 Most minimum coverage options from the various aviation insurance companies will cover this.
 The policy tends to cost about $140-350 a year depending on the coverage selected for persons and property liability insurance.